rmgonzales24-1253-collab/7OOP-Lab-Task/README.md

 - Learn and adapt to new things.
 - Motivation.

-I am always ready to **listen, learn, and adapt** to achieve my life goals.
+I am always ready to **Listen, Learn, and Adapt** to achieve my life goals.

 ---
 ## Education